mmusal/mmusal.github.io/_posts/BYM_Model.md

           }
 ```

-It should be noted here that the variable declared as sum of $\phi$ on the last line of the puts a soft constraint on the the mean of $\phi$ vector of 0 with a standard deviation of 0.0001.
+It should be noted here that the variable declared as sum of $\phi$ on the last line of the puts a soft constraint on the mean of $\phi$ vector of 0 with a standard deviation of 0.0001.

 The data